-APSCVIR Gold Medalists (past and present) who attend the APSCVIR ASM will be acknowledged at the meeting in the following ways:
+APSCVIR Gold Medallists (past and present) who attend the APSCVIR ASM will be acknowledged at the meeting in the following ways:

 - 1) Registration fee is waived (not inclusive of any social events not included in the registration)

-- 2) A Gold Medalist lunch will be arranged for all past and present Gold Medalists attending the meeting, hosted by the Executive Board.
+- 2) A Gold Medallist lunch will be arranged for all past and present Gold Medallists attending the meeting, hosted by the Executive Board.